Nowofarny Cemetery in Bydgoszcz

 The Nowofarny cemetery in Bydgoszcz is one of the largest Roman Catholic cemeteries in this Polish city.
 One of its oldest area has been registered on the Kuyavian-Pomeranian Voivodeship Heritage List.

 Location

 The cemetery is located in the northern part of Bydgoszcz, between the following streets: Artyleryjska, Zaświat, Powstańców Warszawy, and Skromna.

-To the east, it is adjacent to the military and municipal cemetery, where stand a monument and tombstones of Red Army fallen soldiers, as well as graves of state activists from the PRL.
+To the east, it is adjacent to the military and municipal cemetery, where stand a monument and tombstones of Red Army fallen soldiers, and graves of state activists from the PRL.
 To the north, the site borders with an Evangelical-Augsburg Cemetery, registered on the Voivodeship Heritage List.